ncoghlan/misc/notes/python3/questions_and_answers.rst

 usability.
 Thus, the extended maintenance period on 2.7 to ensure it continues to build and run on new platforms.
-While python-dev maintenance of 2.7 is slated to revert to security-fix only mode in just over 2 years time (July 2015).
-Even after python-dev upstream maintenance ends, Python 2.6 and Python 2.7 will still be supported by enterprise Linux vendors until at least 2020 (and likely later in the case of 2.7).
+While python-dev maintenance of 2.7 is slated to revert to security-fix only mode in just over 2 years time (July 2015), even after python-dev upstream maintenance ends, Python 2.6 and Python 2.7 will still be supported by enterprise Linux vendors until at least 2020 (and likely later in the case of 2.7).